flybywiresim/docs/docs/fbw-a32nx/feature-guides/hoppie.md

 !!! note "[CPDLC](https://skybrary.aero/articles/controller-pilot-data-link-communications-cpdlc){target=new} stands for Controller Pilot Data Link Communication."

-It allows a communication from ATC stations with the aircraft without the use of voice, but it is still required that the pilot monitors the voice frequency.
+It allows communication between ATC stations and the aircraft without the use of voice, but it is still required that the pilot monitors the voice frequency.

 CPDLC is used to send requests to the ATC station or from the ATC station requesting flight information or issuing instructions to the pilot.